CZERTAINLY/CZERTAINLY-Helm-Charts/README.md

 > For internal Keycloak to process request properly, it is important to have hostname of the CZERTAINLY platform included in the DNS resolver.
 > For local testing, you can upgrade the CZERTAINLY chart with the `--set apiGateway.hostAliases.resolveInternalKeycloak=true`.
 This will resolve the internal Keycloak inside the cluster with proper IP address.

+- [Utils Service](charts/utils-service) (service that provides various utility functions for the platform)

 ## Private containers